wkorando/go-serverless-with-java/STEP10.md

 ## 10. Connecting to Database

 IBM Cloud has a catalog of services available to handle many of the most common needs of an enterprise.
-One of the most common requirements for organizations is the longterm persistence of business valuable informnation in a database.
+One of the most common requirements for organizations is the longterm persistence of business valuable information in a database.
 In this section we will walk through connecting to a Cloudant instance.
 Cloudant is a NoSql datastore, based on CouchDB.

 ## Viewing Pre-Registered Packages